 - You don’t pay any taxes upon withdrawal as long as you use the money to pay qualified medical expenses or qualified health insurance premiums if you’re over the age of 65.

-As of 2020, you can contribute a maximum of $3,550 or $7,100 for families.
-(The same limits that qualify for a tax deduction.)
+As of 2021, you can contribute a maximum of $3,600 or $7,200 for a family (the same limits that qualify for a tax deduction).
 Like other retirement accounts, these limits adjust based on inflation rates.
-Once you reach the maximum, redirect contributions to an IRA, 401(k), or another retirement account.
-Also, just like other retirement accounts, you’re allowed an extra $1,000 in catch up contributions once you reach age 55.
+Once you reach the maximum, redirect contributions to an IRA, a 401(k), or another retirement account.
+Just like other retirement accounts, you’re allowed another $1,000 in catch up contributions once you reach age 55.

-If you’re in good health or can pay those medical costs out of pocket until you reach your deductible, you can think of it as adding an extra $3,550 or $7,100 to your Roth IRA yearly maximum.
+If you’re in good health or can pay those medical costs out of pocket until you reach your deductible, you can think of it as adding an extra $3,600 or $7,200 to your Roth IRA's yearly maximum.
 That’s a great deal!

 How It’s Invested